Mat and Savanna Shaw: Personal life and music career

-In a July 2020 livestream video, Mat Shaw said the duo were "intentionally vague" regarding the topics of religion and politics.
+In a July 2020 livestream video, Mat said the duo are "intentionally vague" regarding the topics of religion and politics.
 He said, "We want people to come to our music and have it be a safe place where you can feel what you want to feel without us pushing our beliefs or agenda."
-In August 2020, they created the website The Shaw Fam backed by Patreon that lets their fans send them money to receive membership benefits such as recommending the songs they should sing next and the ability to view videos before non-members can see them.
+In August 2020, they created the website The Shaw Fam backed by Patreon; it lets their fans send them money to receive membership benefits such as recommending the songs they should sing next and the ability to view videos before non-members can see them.
 They decided against signing with a label because they wanted to have full power over what music they could make and what events they could attend.
-The Shaws organized a food drive on November 24, 2020, in Sandy, Utah, and Kaysville, Utah, after they discovered that the Utah Food Bank was having difficulty in meeting the strong need for food caused by the COVID-19 pandemic.
+The Shaws organized a food drive on November 24, 2020 in Sandy, Utah and Kaysville, Utah, after they discovered that the Utah Food Bank was having difficulty in meeting the need for food caused by the COVID-19 pandemic.
 After the 2022 Russian invasion of Ukraine, Mat Shaw sang a cover of "Bring Him Home" from Les Misérables and donated profits to International Rescue Committee, which used the funds to help Ukrainian families.

-The Shaws have received substantial media attention including on Good Morning America, The Kelly Clarkson Show, and a show in Japan.
+The Shaws have received substantial media attention including Good Morning America and The Kelly Clarkson Show.
 The New York Times's Jon Caramanica said the duo "became a quarantine-era YouTube success story for their acoustic duets of religious-esque songs that were pinpoint precise, verging on stern".
 They have been recognized during trips in public such as to Costco.
-Mat put in less time with his real estate firm, which had had its business diminished at the beginning of COVID-19, opting to devote his time to singing practices, recording, and encasing their albums.
+Mat put in less time working at his real estate firm, which had had its business diminished at the beginning of COVID-19, opting to devote his time to singing practices, recording, and promoting their albums.
 His colleague at the practice picked up the slack.
 Although she was very bashful before having success with "The Prayer", she gained confidence and soon became more sociable.
-Savanna transferred from her high school to virtual school to give her the ability to spend her energies on making music.
-She graduated a year in advance of her high school class after completing her final two years by 2021.
+Savanna transferred from her high school, going to virtual school to give her the ability to spend her energies on making music.
+She graduated a year in advance of her class completing her final two years of high school by 2021.